rchillyard/Majabigwaduce/README.md

 * I plan eventually to allow the shuffle process to match keys with reducers according to an application-specific mapping (rather than the current, arbitrary, mapping).
 * Enable reducers (and possibly mappers) to be replicated across a cluster.
-* Add a _ReduceLast_ function which can be used to calculate a grand total (where they keys of the final map-reduce stage are essentially ignored).